Skip to content

 We have implemented a feature that allows users to identify per application the priority level of that deal.
 Users can set the priority from directly within the application, or within the pipeline view (i.e. both board and list views).
 There are four priorities to choose from: Critical, High, Medium, and Low.
 The priority can be reset to None after it is initially set if need be.
 Each priority level is visually represented by a distinct color-coded icon as seen below:

-Within the board pipeline view, priority-based sorting is the default view.
+Within the pipeline view, priority-based sorting is the default view.
 This means that applications will be displayed in order of priority from top to bottom, allowing users to quickly identify and address high-priority items.

 Pipeline (Board) View: